yackle/CLImageEditor/README.md

 NSLog(@"%@", editor.toolInfo.toolTreeDescription);
 ```

-Currently, here are the tools are for iOS 7:
+Currently, here are the tools for iOS 7:
 ```
 CLFilterTool
 	CLDefaultEmptyFilter